A Closer Look at the Recent Wincher Update

-This graph shows you the amount of positions gained and lost per day in the selected period.
+This graph shows you the number of positions gained and lost per day in the selected period.
 This makes it really easy to identify days with a lot of turbulence without making a mess like the ranking history graph used to.
 Smooth, huh?

 Pages, Pages, Pages!

 As we mentioned earlier, we also made a lot of exciting changes to the “Ranking path” column.
 Previously, this column simply showed you the highest ranking page for a keyword.
 While interesting, there was a lot of untapped potential for the data.